Skip to main content

 👍 What Users Love

-• ✓Deep native integration with Google Ads, Search Console, and the broader Google ecosystem
+• ✓Deep native integration with Google Ads, Search Console, Looker Studio, and 100+ partner tools in the broader Google ecosystem

-• ✓Machine learning-powered predictive audiences and automated insights reduce manual analysis effort
+• ✓Machine learning-powered predictive audiences (purchase probability, churn probability, predicted revenue) reduce manual analysis effort

-• ✓Cross-platform tracking unifies web and mobile app data in a single property
+• ✓Cross-platform tracking unifies web and mobile app data in a single property, with up to 10 million events per month free

-• ✓Massive community and ecosystem with extensive documentation, courses, and third-party tool support
+• ✓Massive community and ecosystem with extensive documentation, Skillshop certification courses, and third-party tool support

 👎 Common Concerns